AnthonySinitsa/Water/README.md

 - Fractional Brownian Motion
   - We start with a wave an amplitude and frequency of 1 and a random direction
   - We sample our wave, add it to a sum, calculate the derivative and add it to a different sum(just like the sum of sines)
-  - Unlike before we are now going to multiply the current frequency by a num >1 and multiply current amplitude by a num <1
+  - Unlike before we are now going to multiply the current frequency by a num >1 like 1.18 and multiply current amplitude by a num <1 like 0.82
   - Then on next iteration of the loop, we use new frequency and amplitude for the next wave that has a new random direction
   - We can do this with as many waves we want but the amplitude will eventually reach 0 so adding more waves won't do much